 Accreditation for Masters in Spanish Programs

 Accreditation means that a program or institution has attained or exceeded the established standards to which it must adhere.
 It is a mark of trustworthiness, excellence, and reliability.
-For the degree to be acknowledged by the industry, it must be earned from an accredited Masters in Spanish online school.
+For the degree to be acknowledged by the industry, it must be earned from an accredited Master in Spanish online school.
 While some schools offer programmatic accreditation, the majority are regionally accredited.
 Some organizations that provide accreditation regionally are:

-• New England Association of Schools and Colleges (NEASC)
+• New England Association of Higher Education (NECHE) [3]

 • Higher Learning Commission (HLC)